Dreaming of the Sun: Starting a Herb Garden

 Comfrey (Symphytum officinale)

-Medicinal qualities: While not advisable for internal use, comfrey is renowned for its skin, tendon and even bone healing properties.
-The leaves make an excellent compress for sprains, burns, bites, cuts, and scrapes.
-In addition to these medicinal properties, comfrey is excellent food for the garden.
+Medicinal qualities: While not for internal use due to the presence of potentially harmful pyrrolizidine alkaloids, comfrey is renowned for its skin, tendon and even bone healing properties when used externally.
+The leaves make an excellent compress or can be made into a salve for sprains, burns, bites, cuts, and scrapes.
+In addition to these medicinal properties, comfrey is excellent for the garden - its leaves are rich in nutrients which feed the soil, and many people use them as a green fertilizer.

 Growing conditions: Comfrey likes rich, moist, well-draining soil and full to part sun.